Savvythelegend/PGDocs/docs/instance_manager.md

 Its primary purpose is to check whether the PostgreSQL instance is ready to accept traffic and serve requests at any point during the pod's lifecycle.

-!!!
-Info
+:::info
 By default, the readiness probe uses
     [`pg_isready`](https://www.postgresql.org/docs/current/app-pg-isready.html).
     However, the behavior can be customized by specifying a different readiness strategy.